evnhf/groundwork-commons/docs/technical/README.md

 ## Overview

-Groundwork Commons is a distributed platform for hyperlocal communities using multi-master replication across 3-5 nodes.
+Groundwork Commons is a distributed platform for hyperlocal communities that supports single-node or multi-node deployments with optional multi-master replication.
 The technical architecture balances operational simplicity with resilience and democratic governance requirements.

 ## Technical Topics